biomchen/redistricting-sentiment/README.md

 Class  | Description
 ------ | -----------
 `SentimentAnalysis` | Build a sentiment score dictionary of words based on SentiWordNet 3.0; calculate the score of the sentiment of parents' feedbacks
-`Shape2Json`| Convert the ESRI shapefile to geojson file; convert coordinates from the Maryland geospatial reference to the world spatial reference
+`Shape2Json`| Convert the ESRI shapefile to geojson file; convert coordinates from the spatial reference of Maryland to the spatial reference of the world
 `MapVisualization` | Visualize the sentiment score of different school districts on a interactive map

 ### 2.2.1.1 The class for the sentiment analysis